 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Students love that they are able to explore three different but equally wonderful countries, Fiji, Australia and New Zealand.
-The varied locations and activities throughout the program give the teens a wonderful overview of this amazing part of the world.
+The varied locations and activities throughout Australia, New Zealand & Fiji Service give the teens a wonderful overview of this amazing part of the world.
 In particular, the teens relish the opportunity to make a direct, visible difference to the local communities they are giving back to.
 During this incredibly enriching experience they form strong connections with locals, both in Fiji and Australia, and create lifetime memories.

 What is included?

 Tuition cost includes ground transportation; accommodation; chaperones and guides; program-related activities and admissions; taxes and tips; all breakfasts, lunches during the Fiji portion and service portion in Australia, and dinners.